tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

     ds = BatchData(ds, 256)
 ```

-Since we are reading the database sequentially, have multiple identical instances of the
+Since we are reading the database sequentially, having multiple identical instances of the
 underlying DataFlow will result in biased data distribution.
 Therefore we use `PrefetchData` to
 launch the underlying DataFlow in one independent process, and only parallelize the transformations.
 (`PrefetchDataZMQ` is faster but not fork-safe, so the first prefetch has to be `PrefetchData`.
 This is [issue#138])